 In 2017, the Organization retroactively adopted the requirements of FASB ASC 835-30 to present debt issuance costs as a reduction of the carrying amount of debt rather than as an asset.

-Amortization of the finance costs is reported as interest expense in the financial statements.
-Amortization of \$18,929 and \$18,937 is reported as interest expense in the consolidated statement of activities for the years ending June 30, 2018 and 2017, respectively.
+Amortization of \$18,930 and \$18,929 is reported as interest expense in the consolidated statement of activities for the years ended June 30, 2019 and 2018, respectively.